 The following technical note describes how EZproxy for Windows can be configured to use ODBC to connect to a Horizon databases to authenticate users.
-There is no equivalent version of this approach for the Linux or Solaris versions of EZproxy.
+There is no equivalent version of this approach for the Linux version of EZproxy.

 EZproxy for Windows supports authentication using ODBC which can be used to authenticate SirsiDynix Horizon borrowers.
 The following steps describe how to create this configuration.